water softener using too much salt

 Incorrect Water Tested

 Sometimes, water testing is incorrect resulting in a false hardness number.
-It is better to get a water hardness report from authentic testing services, or you may ask your supplier to run a test for proper estimation.
+It is better to get a water hardness report from authentic water testing services, or you may ask your supplier to run a test for proper estimation.

 Wrong settings or Programming